cameron7702/Clarity/README.md

 ### Optics:

 Clarity uses two reflections to project the image from the screen to the eye of the wearer.
 The process can be seen in the figure below.
 First, the light from the LCD screen bounces off the mirror which has a normal line oriented at 45° relative to the viewer.
 Due to the law of reflection, which states that the angle of incidence is equal to the angle of reflection relative to the normal line, the light rays first make a 90° turn.
 This results in a horizontal flip in the projected image.
-Then, in a similar fashion, this ray is reflected another 90° against a transparent piece of polycarbonate plexiglass with an anti-reflective coating.
+Then, similarly, this ray is reflected another 90° against a transparent piece of polycarbonate plexiglass with an anti-reflective coating.
 This flips the image horizontally once again, resulting in a correctly oriented image.
 The total length that the light waves must travel should be equivalent to the straight-line distance required for an image to be discernible.
 This minimum distance is roughly 25 cm for the average person.
 This led to shifting the screen back within the shell to create a clearer image in the final product.

 <p align="center">
 <img src = "https://drive.google.com/uc?export=view&id=1dOHIXN2L045LHh7rCoD0iTrW_IVKf7dz" width="200" height="200">